 BIOL 100 Biology with Lab for Non-Majors 4 cr.
 BIOL 100 is a one-semester survey course, designed to give students who are non-science majors a solid foundation in the basic principles and unifying concepts of biology.
-Students develop understanding of science, the nature of scientific inquiry, and how evolution explains the unity and diversity of all life on Earth.
+Students develop an understanding of science, the nature of scientific inquiry, and how evolution explains the unity and diversity of all life on Earth.
 The course focuses on common features that all organisms (living things) share, as well as their unique characteristics.
 The "basics" of living things are explored: their biochemistry, structure, classification, ecological role, genetics, and evolution.

 BIOL 105 Human Biology with Lab 4 cr.
 This introductory course is available to any student needing a lab-science class.
 The course will cover basic body anatomical structures and functions.
 A body system approach will be used beginning with organizational structure, and continuing through each of the eleven human organ systems.
 All major topics will be supported by appropriate laboratory activities.
-It should be noted that this class is NOT a substitute for Anatomy & Physiology I & II.
+It should be noted that this class is NOT a substitute for Anatomy and Physiology I and II.

-BIOL 110 Biotechnology with Lab for Majors 4 cr.
+BIOL 108 Science of Food with Lab 4 cr.